What the heck is the Endocrine System (and how to support it for cyclical health)?

 The endocrine system has a huge job to do and influences almost every cell, organ, and function of your body.

-It is made up of glands that make your hormones and releases them into the bloodstream which then travel to cells in other parts of the body.
+It’s made up of glands that make your hormones and release them into the bloodstream, which then travel to cells in other parts of the body.

 They carry information and instructions from one set of cells to another.